 Bug tracker Integration

 When working with a bug tracker integration, Issues reported from test runs will be reported to the integrated bug tracker directly.
 If you are using a two-way integration, a copy of the issue will also be created in PractiTest, and the name, description, and status fields will be synced between the PractiTest issue ticket to the bug tracker’s issue ticket.
+Changes that are done in the Issues status, name, and description will also synched into PractiTest.

 As described above, when working with Jira two-way integration, issues you report from PractiTest to Jira will be created in your PractiTest issues module as synced copies.
 Additionally, you can also decide to sync tickets that were created directly in your integrated Jira projects.